TejaswaniVelugoti/headline-chronicle/README.md

-#Developed a web-based news aggregator using Django to fetch and display top news headlines and descriptions from various sources.
+Headline Chronicle is a web-based news aggregator built using Django.
+It fetches and displays top news headlines and descriptions from various sources using the News API.

-#Technologies Used:HTML, CSS, News API,Django.
+Technologies Used
+HTML
+CSS
+Django
+News API